ManahilHaroon/practice1/README.md

 # practice1
-This is my second Git repository.
+This is my Git repository.